Artwork creates a bond in Big Brothers, Big Sisters program

 “It’s really nice to have her in the studio, also with shows and everyone there just supporting her making art, which has been really great,” Adkins said.

 They also bond over other art forms, including music they find on their phones.
-Adkins uses another art form, quliting, to explain why she joined the program.
+Adkins uses another art form, quilting, to explain why she joined the program.

 “I think about a lot of volunteer opportunities like you’re sort of putting a stitch in a blanket that you’ll never get to see again,” she said.
 “But with Big Brothers Big Sisters it’s like a quilt or blanket you actually get to form with someone else.